-The “tiny home” movement is sweeping North America — many people are beginning to embrace a simpler way of life.
+The “tiny home” movement has swept North America as many people begin embracing a simpler way of life.
 They’re moving to homes that count their square footage in the hundreds rather than the thousands.
 They realize that happiness can be achieved with far less than they might have originally thought.

 But tiny homes are nothing new.
 People have lived in tiny homes for much of human history — and millions around the world still live in homes that we would consider “tiny” by North American standards.

-Here are a few remarkable photos of tiny homes from around the world.
+Here are a few remarkable photos of “tiny homes” around the world.

-We don’t need big homes to live happy and fulfilled lives.
-But while the tiny homes of North America often have all the amenities, there are a few things lacking within the tiny homes that many children in poverty live in around the world.
+These photos of tiny homes show that people don’t need big spaces to live happy and fulfilled lives.
+But while the tiny homes of North America often have all the amenities, there are a few things lacking within the tiny homes where many children in poverty live around the world.

 Many homes around the world have dirt floors rather than improved flooring such as concrete or wood.
 When it rains, the floors can become muddy and attract insects.
 Diarrhea and respiratory and parasitic diseases spread more easily in homes with dirt floors.